mvolkmann/blog/src/raycast.md

 It displays documentation in the Raycast window and provides a "Open in Browser" button.

-## Search Emojis & Symbols
+## Emojis & Symbols

-This command displays a list of all emojis and symbols.
+The "Search Emoji & Symbols" command displays a list of them.
 To quickly find this command, enter "emo".

 Enter a search term to filter the list.